 The Harrison family has been in the commercial fishing business in Hatteras for more than 20 years.
 In order to ensure a future in fishing for their children, the Harrisons started a retail market next to their home in Hatteras Village.
 Here you can buy fresh clams, shrimp, softshell crabs, scallops, crab, triggerfish, yellow-fin tuna, cobia, mahi mahi, wahoo, sheepshead, bluefish, flounder, pompano and more,... read more

 In addition to tackle, Hatteras Harbor Marina’s store has a great line of fine gifts and clothing.
-You’ll find clothes for men, women and children and a wide range of gifts and accessories, from art to dishware to 14K gold jewelry.
+You’ll find clothes for men, women and children and a wide range of gifts and accessories, from art to dishware to sterling silver jewelry.
 Many of the items have a nautical or coastal theme but there’s much more than that.

 Next to the ferry docks, Hatteras Landing Marina’s Ship Store is a great place to pop into while you wait for a ferry.
 You can get snacks and hot dogs and drinks, including cold draft beer, plus you’ll find apparel, sunglasses, hats, T-shirts and souvenirs.
 This is also the place to book an offshore or inshore charter on one of the marina’s six charter boats.... read more